MySQL

 Connecting to MySQL 8+ servers

-Metabase uses the MariaDB connector to connect to MariaDB and MySQL servers.
-The MariaDB connector does not currently support MySQL 8’s default authentication plugin, so in order to connect, you’ll need to change the plugin used by the Metabase user to
+Metabase uses the MariaDB connector to connect to MySQL servers.
+The MariaDB connector lacks support for MySQL 8’s default authentication plugin.
+In order to connect, you’ll need to change the plugin used by the Metabase user:

 mysql_native_password`: `ALTER USER 'metabase'@'%' IDENTIFIED WITH mysql_native_password BY 'thepassword';